AstarNetwork/astar-community-tutorials/docs/Builder/zkEVM/create-And-Deploy-ERC20-Token.md

+---
+sidebar_position: 1
+title: Create and Deploy an ERC-20 Token on Astar zkEVM
+sidebar_label: Create an ERC-20 Token
+---

 # Create and Deploy an ERC-20 Token on Astar zkEVM

 Before we begin, it's important to note that we'll be deploying the token on the zkEVM Testnet.
 You can access comprehensive information about zkEVM in the Astar documentation: [zkEVM Documentation](https://docs.astar.network/docs/build/zkEVM)

 ## Network Integration
 To start, let’s integrate the Testnet into our Metamask.
-You can find the necessary network details below or in the following guide https://docs.astar.network/docs/build/zkEVM/quickstart:
+You can find the necessary network details below or in the following guide: https://docs.astar.network/docs/build/zkEVM/quickstar

 ## Create Deployer Account
 For this tutorial, kindly generate a Test Wallet (avoid using your regular wallet) since we’ll require the private key to programmatically deploy the contract through Hardhat.

 Always refrain from committing your private key to any public repository!

 Refer to this guide on obtaining your private key for Metamask: https://docs.astar.network/docs/build/zkEVM/smart-contracts/using-hardhat

 ## Faucet and Bridging
 Proceeding to the next stage involves bridging ETH from an ETH Testnet (Sepolia) to the zkEVM Testnet.
 Detailed information on this process can be found here: https://docs.astar.network/docs/build/zkEVM/bridge-to-zkevm/

 To acquire ETH Test Tokens, visit the faucets listed here https://docs.astar.network/docs/build/zkEVM/zkevm-faucet for a free distribution.

 I personally utilized this faucet: https://sepolia-faucet.pk910.de/.

 ## Create and Deploy Smart Contract
-Our ERC-20 token contract will be built using the OpenZeppelin library (https://docs.openzeppelin.com/), while the creation and deployment of this smart contract will be handled through Hardhat (https://hardhat.org/hardhat-runner/docs/getting-started#overview) .
+Our ERC-20 token contract will be built using the [OpenZeppelin library](https://docs.openzeppelin.com/), while the creation and deployment of this smart contract will be handled through [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#overview).

 OpenZeppelin is renowned for secure smart contract development, providing standardized and audited contracts on platforms like Ethereum or Astar EVM/zkEVM.
 Hardhat, an EVM development environment, simplifies the entire development lifecycle with its built-in tasks, plugins, and robust developer tools.